lessthanoptimal/ValidationBoof/change.md

   * Circle Regular's performance plummeted for blurred images
 - CornerDetectorChangeRegression results have changed because a bug was fixed
   * The passed in corner config class was being modified leading to undefined behavior the next time it was used
+  * This same fix also modified the results for DualPNP Visual Odometry

 TODO Change threshold for fast in fiducial to OTSU